Acupuncture for the Treatment of Infertility

 infertility treatments, both men and women benefit without any side effects.

-The goal of infertility treatment in Oriental Medicine perspective it not just to get someone pregnant,
+The goal of infertility treatment in Oriental Medicine is not just to get someone pregnant, but to keep

 very thin, sterile needles are used on specific points on the surface of the body.
 Some manipulation may

 be done on the inserted needles.
 Moxibustion may be added to enhance the effect of acupuncture.
 And